inmanta/inmanta-core/docs/quickstart.rst

                         admin_password="test", admin_email="admin@example.com", site_name="localhost")

-On lines 1-6 we import all required packages.
+* On lines 1-6 we import all required packages.
-On line 9 we define the server on which we want to deploy Drupal.
-The *name* attribute is the hostname of the machine, which is later used to determine what configuration needs to be deployed on which machine.
+* On line 9 we define the server on which we want to deploy Drupal.
+ * The *name* attribute is the hostname of the machine, which is later used to determine what configuration needs to be deployed on which machine.
-The *os* attribute defines which operating system this server runs.
+ * The *os* attribute defines which operating system this server runs.
-The current value refers to Fedora.
-The *ip* attribute is the IP address of this host.
-In this introduction we define this attribute manually, later on we will let Inmanta manage this automatically.
+ * The *ip* attribute is the IP address of this host.
+Now, we define this attribute manually, later on we will let Inmanta manage this automatically.

-Lines 12 and 13 deploy an httpd server and mysql server on our server.
+* Lines 12 and 13 deploy an apache server and mysql server on our host.

-Line 16 defines the name (hostname) of the web application, and line 18 defines the database used by Drupal.
+* Line 16 defines the name (hostname) of the web application, and line 18 defines the database used by Drupal.

-Line 19 defines a database for our Drupal website.
+* Line 17 defines a database for our Drupal website.
+* Line 19 defines the actual Drupal application.

 Deploy the configuration model
 ------------------------------

-The first step is creating a project and an environment on the server.
+To deploy the project, we must first register it with the management server, by creating a project and an environment.
 This can be done via the dashboard, or via the CLI.
 For the CLI:

 .. code-block:: sh